xullnn/ls_pull_over_push/120/answers.md

 18. When a class inherits from another class, what the two main things it can get from the superclass?
   - hint: an object can has its own () and ().

+- states(attributes) and behaviors(methods)

 19. Think of these words: lookup path, `super`, inherit, override.
 Choose one word to describe the directionality of these words.
   - (outward / inward / upward / downward)

+- upward

 20. Modules have two main features, what are they?

+- holding reusable methods which can be mixed into other classes.
+- namespacing: organize similar(or same type) classes into one module can facilitate management and avoid class name collision

 21. Given this code, how to call `shine` method within the `show` method in `Face` class then print out `Shining`